What is Kanban?

-It is always recommended to split the WIP limit into two sub-columns as it is shown:
+It is always recommended to split the WIP limit into two sub-columns as is shown:

-1. Versatility – A Kanban approach is extremely visible and an eye-opener for project teams.
+1. Versatility: This approach is extremely visible and an eye-opener for project teams.
 All the workflow inside the Kanban board communicates with through each other with the help of visible signals.
-As Kanban is universally accepted, it can be used and implemented by almost every team which makes is a very versatile approach to use.
+As it is universally accepted, it can be used and implemented by almost every team which makes is a very versatile approach to use.

-4. Continuous Delivery – Kanban is known for it’s just in time delivery as it focuses on continuous delivery approach by keep on moving work packets from one stage to the other.
+4. Continuous Delivery: It is known for it’s just in time delivery as it focuses on a continuous delivery approach by keeping on moving work packets from one stage to the other.

-5. Visual Metrics – Kanban allows easy transparency and continuous improvement of the project lifecycle with its elegant visual metrics.
+5. Visual Metrics: It allows easy transparency and continuous improvement of the project lifecycle with its elegant visual metrics.

-6. Robust Team – The Kanban approach empowers the team to make a more agile decision as the Kanban system is almost owned by the entire team and they make progress as the project move forward.
+6. Robust Team: This approach empowers the team to make a more agile decision as the Kanban system is almost owned by the entire team and they make progress as the project moves forward.

 This has been a guide to What is Kanban?.
-Here we discussed the Introduction, Kanban Board, Working, Benefits.
+Here we discussed the basic concept, Kanban Board, Working, along with some Benefits respectively.
 You can also go through our other suggested articles to learn more –